ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
-We use the same version as Rocky - Grub 2.06-70
+We use the same version as Centos - Grub 2.02-0

 *******************************************************************************
 ### If your SHIM launches any other components, please provide further details on what is launched.
 *******************************************************************************
-We have successfully packaged and tested a RockyLinux version of certwrapper (formerly certmule).
-That is, a certmule package signed by us, but containing the Rocky Linux CA.
+We have successfully packaged and tested a CentosLinux version of certwrapper (formerly certmule).
+That is, a certmule package signed by us, but containing the Centos Linux CA.

-This seems perfect for our use-case, as the Rocky grub2 + fwupd upstream packages could be used as-is without the need for recompilation or re-signing.
+This seems perfect for our use-case, as the Centos grub2 + fwupd upstream packages could be used as-is without the need for recompilation or re-signing.
 While keenly interested in kernel modifications, we don't have as much cause to update fwupd or grub2, and would prefer to use our upstream whenever feasible.

 I want to inquire about signing this wrapper efi and making it available to users.

-The certmule package in question (with the embedded Rocky CA) is located at:  https://bitbucket.org/ciqinc/certmule-rocky/
+The certmule package in question (with the embedded Centos CA) is located at:  https://bitbucket.org/ciqinc/certmule-rocky/

 *******************************************************************************
 ### If your GRUB2 or systemd-boot launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.